Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 #### Browse Test Sets

 In the test sets view one may see the tree of test sets for a project, discover when a test set was last executed and status of execution.

+Since Rapise 7.2 one may change global Test Set filter from `All` to `My Assigned`.

 #### View Test Set Details